dingusxmcgee/dingusxmcgee.github.io/_posts/2023-08-24-Fake-Software-Abusing-Real-Software-For-Fun-And-Profit-Part-1.md

 Here's what is happening:

-First, a section of heap memory is created by **HeapCreate**, with a size between 40k and 6MB.
-Then, **RtlAllocateHeap** allocates 58k of this space by accessing the heap handle returned by HeapCreate.
+First, a section of heap memory is created by [HeapCreate](https://learn.microsoft.com/en-us/windows/win32/api/heapapi/nf-heapapi-heapcreate), with a size between 40k and 6MB.
+Then, [RtlAllocateHeap](https://learn.microsoft.com/en-us/windows-hardware/drivers/ddi/ntifs/nf-ntifs-rtlallocateheap) allocates 58k of this space by accessing the heap handle returned by HeapCreate.
 Lastly, the instructions after RtlAllocateHeap setup the source, destination and amount of bytes to copy.

 The **'rep movsd'** instruction is a 'repeat' instruction, that moves data from source(address specified in ESI) to destination (specified in EDI) until the counter (specified in ECX) decrements to 0.